sagold/json-schema-library/README.md

 > The keyword **format** is also registered in `draft.validateKeyword.format`, but each actual format validation is defined as follows:

-**format validators** are called on each ocurence of a property format on a json-schema, e.g. the following schema will run the _email_-validator given in `draft.validateFormat.email`
+**format validators** are called on each occurrence of a property format in a json-schema.
+In the next example, the schema will run the _email_-validator given in `draft.validateFormat.email`:

 ```ts
 { type: "string", format: "email" }